Frequently Asked Questions

 GPS coordinates from the vehicle, the LED on the receiver will

-blink quickly several times and return to green indicating that
+blink quickly 10 times and return to solid green indicating that

 the coordinates for the center of the intersection have been

-stored.
-The receiver then returns itself to normal operating
+saved in nonvolatile memory.
+The receiver then returns itself

 4. End the transmission from